nrohani/SARS-CoV-2/README.md

 ![Analysis schema](https://github.com/nrohani/SARS-CoV-2/blob/master/schema.jpg)

-In this research project we analysis about these questions using computational approches:
+In this research project we analysis for answer to these questions using computational approches:

-###Analysis1: Can human miRNAs be helpful in the treatment of SARS-CoV-2?
+### Analysis1: Can human miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis1 folder.
-###Analysis2: Can bat miRNAs be helpful in the treatment of SARS-CoV-2?
+##Analysis2: Can bat miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis2 folder.
-###Analysis3: Can miRNAs of other species be helpful in the treatment of SARS-
+### Analysis3: Can miRNAs of other species be helpful in the treatment of SARS-
 CoV-2?
 See results in Analysis3 folder.
-###Analysis4: Suggesting efficient siRNA for the treatment of SARS-Cov-2
+### Analysis4: Suggesting efficient siRNA for the treatment of SARS-Cov-2
 See results in Analysis4 folder.

 ### Prerequisites and Installing packages